-There is a reason that Woodhouse uses Structural Insulated Panels (SIPs) combined with timber frames, instead of traditional 2x4s, as the insulation and structural wall component for their homes.
+There is a reason that Woodhouse uses Structural Insulated Panels (SIPs) combined with timber frames, instead of traditional stick building (which is now mostly 2x6s in most regions due to building codes and in some 2x4s), as the insulation and structural wall component for their homes.
 Together, timber frames and SIPs make the ultimate building system and create a strong, energy efficient home that is built to last.

 SIPs are kind of like a “building sandwich”: there are two rigid, oriented strand boards (OSB) skins holding together an inner layer of polystyrene or polyurethane.